neolanders/widgetManager/README.md

 **Note:** *UI-Router is under active development.
 As such, while this library is well-tested, the API may change.
 Consider using it in production applications only if you're comfortable following a changelog and updating your usage accordingly.*

+## Project Structure

+Overview

+    ├── assets
+    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
+    |── dists
+    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
+    |── fonts
+    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app
+    |
+    |── i18n
+    │   ├── app                 - All of our app specific components go in here
+    |
+    |── libs
+    │   └──  app                - All of our app specific components go in here │   └── assets              - Custom assets: fonts, images, etc…
+    |
+    |── modules
+    │   └──  core                 - All of our app specific components go in here    |
+    │   └──  widget              - Custom assets: fonts, images, etc…
+    │        └── config
+    │        └── controllers
+    |
+    |__ node_modules
+    |
+    └── server
+        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views